openSUSE/squinnie/Coding_Guidelines.md

 # Coding guidelines

 This project does mostly follow the guidelines as they are proposed in several PEPs (especially PEP8).
-However, due to personal preferences of the original creator, there are a few exceptions which are listed here.
+However, there are a few exceptions which are listed here.

-## member variables
+## Member Variables

 Member variables of class SHOULD be prefix with `m_`.
 Example: `self.m_mydata = 123`.
 This is to easily identify class members amongst funtions, static variables and the like.

-## class method names
+## Class Method Names

 Class methods MUST be named in lowerCamelCase.
 Example: `def processUsageData(self, input)`.
 Private functions (that are functions which are not meant to be called from outside of the class or its descendants) SHOULD be prefix with an underscore.
 Example: `def _myPrivateFn(self)`.

-## File names
+## File Names

 Files names should not contain spaces.
 Ideally the should only contain alphanumeric characters and `-_.`.

-## String formating
+## String Formatting

 The `%` operator should not be used.
 Instead, the python3 `.format()` function should be used.